reschandreas/ravatar/README.md

 ## Usage

-The server is very simple to use and not designed to be used in a container, which is ready to use, or k8s, thus it is not featuring any configuration via CLI, we only support environment variables.
+The server is very simple to use and not designed to be used directly, but in a container, which is ready to use, or k8s, thus it is not featuring any configuration via CLI, we only support environment variables.

 #### Run locally